How will you receive your financial aid funds?

 Some students may receive total financial aid that exceed tuition, meal plan, and campus housing cost.
 In order to have the remaining funds pay towards UTC book purchase, fees, fines or other charges that might incur, you must complete the Financial Aid Authorization Survey once financial aid has been awarded.
 To complete the Financial Aid Authorization Survey, you must log into the MyMocsNet account and use the "Financial Aid" tool.
 The link for the Financial Aid Authorization Survey will appear in the upper right hand corner of the screen.

 Will I get a refund?

 When your total disbursed aid exceed your UTC charges, you will receive a refund of the excess amount.
 The first refund checks for each fall and spring semester are available the second Wednesday of classes and Wednesdays and Fridays each week unless there is a holiday.
-Refunds can be direct deposited into your bank account by entering your bank information in your MyMocsNet account or, you may pick your check up in the Bursar's Office with a picture ID.
+Refunds can be direct deposited into your bank account by entering your bank information in the "Payments and Refunds" tool in your MyMocsNet account or, you may pick your check up in the Bursar's Office with a picture ID.
 Check our Important Dates website for availability of summer refunds.

 Will my financial aid be adjusted if I receive additional aid from other sources?